TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 		* **Insufficient Permissions**: Verify that you have the required permissions for creating a stack (and other AWS resources) on AWS.

-		* **Invalid Keypair**: Verify that the EC2 key pair exists in the region you selected in the SnappyData CloudBuilder creation steps.
+		* **Invalid Keypair**: Verify that the EC2 key pair exists in the region you selected in the TIBCO ComputeDB CloudBuilder creation steps.

 		* **Limit Exceeded**: Verify that you have not exceeded your resource limit.
 For example, if you exceed the allocated limit of Amazon EC2 instances, the resource creation fails and an error is reported.*